Image: ‘Take Prednisone They Said…’, Crazy Frankenstein.

 - Fatigue is very common in those with Sweet’s syndrome.
 Symptoms of fatigue can include feeling tired or exhausted but often not being able to ‘shake it off’, poor memory and concentration (‘brain-fog’) , flu-like symptoms, and limb heaviness which makes moving about feel like a real effort.
 Fatigue can make it very difficult to increase levels of activity, and short periods of activity are often recommended to begin with, e.g. a 5 to 10 minute walk.

 Cider vinegar is sometimes recommended by alternative therapists as a treatment for a variety of different health conditions, despite the fact that there is insufficient evidence to prove for certain that it’s useful in the treatment of any condition.
-However, there is some evidence to suggest that it may lower blood sugar levels after a meal in diabetics, but a lot more research is required.

 It is not advisable to use cider vinegar as a treatment if you are taking certain types of water tablet (diuretic), e.g. furosemide.
 This can lead to very low or dangerously low potassium levels.
 Cider vinegar can also increase the side-effects of the heart medication digoxin, and can cause very low or dangerously low potassium levels in patients taking insulin.